Campus Improvement Plan

 Spring 2023: 358 students completed one or more advanced courses (100%)

-Strategy 1: Cornerstone will continue to only offer all AAC core classes so all students have the opportunity to complete advanced coursework.
+Strategy 1: Cornerstone will continue to only offer AAC core classes, so all students have the opportunity to complete advanced coursework.

 Goal 2: Student Support